 Red yeast rice

 People with liver disease and those at risk for liver disease should not take red yeast rice.
-Red yeast rice may affect liver function in the same way prescription cholesterol lowering medications can.
+Red yeast rice may affect the function in the same way prescription drugs to lower cholesterol can.

-The following people should not take red yeast rice: people with kidney disease, people with thyroid disorders, those at higher risk of cancer, and those with musculoskeletal disorders.
+These people should not take red yeast rice: people with kidney disease, thyroid problems, or musculoskeletal disorders, or those at higher risk of cancer.

-People who drink more than two alcoholic beverages a day, have a serious infection or physical disorder, or have undergone an organ transplant should also avoid using red yeast rice.
+People who drink more than two alcoholic beverages a day, have a serious infection or physical condition, or have had an organ transplant should also avoid using red yeast rice.

 Side effects of red yeast rice are rare but can include:

 - Muscle aches and weakness -- this can lead to a rare but serious condition called rhabdomyolysis.
 Stop taking red yeast rice immediately and call your doctor

 Pregnant and breastfeeding women should not take red yeast rice.

 People under 20 should not take red yeast rice until more research is done.